top of page

 1. Nourish Your Body with a Healthy Diet

 A balanced diet is crucial for maintaining reproductive health.
+It is important that female patients maintain at least 2000 calories to support a pregnancy - this is not the time to restrict your diet!
 Here are some dietary tips:

 Foods to Limit: